Asghar Khan case: SC passed conclusive judgment in October 2012

 So far, probe by the Federal Investigation Agency (FIA) has failed to establish allegations of receiving money against key politicians but despite clear apex court orders the FIA has not yet acted against those about whom the allegations of maneuvering the 1990 general elections and misuse of tax payers’ money were proved beyond any doubt.

-The October 2012 SC judgement discussed election proceedings and role of institutions in detail and defined basic principles to be followed in future.
+The October 2012 SC judgment discussed election proceedings and role of institutions in detail and defined basic principles to be followed in future.

 2. The essence of this Human Rights case is based on the fundamental right of citizens enshrined in Article 17 of the Constitution.
 It raises an important question of public importance to enforce the fundamental rights, inter alia, noted herein above, therefore, in accordance with the provisions of Article 184(3) of the Constitution, jurisdiction has been assumed and exercised to declare, for the reasons to be recorded later, as under:-